MicrosoftDocs/sql-docs/docs/relational-databases/replication/replication-to-sql-database.md

  - [!INCLUDE[ssSDS](../../includes/sssds-md.md)] must be a push subscriber of a [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] publisher.
  -  The distribution database and the replication agents cannot be placed on [!INCLUDE[ssSDS](../../includes/sssds-md.md)].
  - Snapshot and one-way transactional replication are supported.
 Peer-to-peer transactional replication and merge replication are not supported.
- - SQL Database managed instance supports publisher and distributor databases.
+ - SQL Database Managed Instance (preview) supports publisher and distributor databases.
 For more information, see [Replication with SQL Database Managed Instance](replication-with-sql-database-managed-instance.md).

  ## Versions
  - The publisher and distributor must be at least at one of the following versions: